 Most exercise will be fine however please avoid hot yoga, exercising in hot pools, exercising in extreme heat or for prolonged periods where the body can’t cool off.

-Exercise in pregnancy sounds like complicated business, and this is why many people fall into the trap of thinking it’s simply too hard.
+Exercise in pregnancy sounds like a complicated business, and this is why many people fall into the trap of thinking it’s simply too hard.
 But it’s really not.
-I urge all women to follow these very simple recommendations to ensure they are exercising in a way that is not only safe, but is going to create long lasting health benefits for mother and baby.
+I urge all women to follow these very simple recommendations to ensure they are exercising in a way that is not only safe but is going to create long-lasting health benefits for mother and baby.

 - Avoid lying on your back to exercise after 17 weeks of pregnancy